Find Minnesota Public Records: Free State Database Searches

 Accessing Minnesota Public Record Databases

-The Freedom of Information Act (FOIA) makes it that every person has the right to request full or partial information from the Executive arm of the Federal government.2 Accessing Minnesota public records aligns with this, and due to the MGDPA, data is readily available to ensure informed citizens.
+Accessing public records aligns with this, and due to the Minnesota Government Data Practices Act (MGDPA), data is readily available to ensure informed citizens.
 MGDPA does not require citizenship to request public documents and can be requested anywhere.

 Legislative records are exempt in the majority of the cases, as are judicial records but none in the executive branches.
 Judicial records such as domestic abuse cases, juvenile court records (minors’ criminal records), and court records are exempt.

 MGDPA guarantees anyone has the right to see and copy data classified as public – the only restriction being if there is a commercial use intended, there may be an additional fee charged.
 There is also no response time specified in Minnesota law.
-Therefore, in Minnesota, anyone can request Minnesota public records, and doesn’t require a statement of purpose in regard to the request.

 There are a number of sites that offer a search service, some free and others, a paid service.
 Whilst the free service makes it economically convenient, many times, these may not return accurate or up-to-date data as may be expected.
 Paid searches may be the better option for those seeking reliable, exhaustive, and accurate data.